eacardenase/eacardenase.github.io/_posts/2025-03-28-uikit-with-objective-c-setup-ios-18.md

 Go ahead and create a new project on XCode.
 Select _iOS_, App template, pick _Storyboard_ as interface and good old _Objective-C_ as language.

-> The project would look something like the following image
+> The project set up would look something like this
+{: .prompt-tip }

 ![](/assets/img/objc-setup-1.png)